OPEN DROP IN HOURS

 Every month we’ll pick a new YA LGBTQIA book to read and chat about.
 Snacks will be provided as well as the books!

-We meet the first Tuesday of the month starting October 2nd, 2018 at Out On The Lakeshore Community Center from 3:30pm-4:30pm
+We meet the first Tuesday of the month at the Out On The Lakeshore Community Center from 3:30pm-4:30pm

 Come join us!